kubernetes-sigs/cluster-api-provider-aws/docs/proposal/20260425-opentelemetry-tracing-support.md

 AWS API calls can be traced using OpenTelemetry instrumentation for AWS SDK (`otelaws` middleware).
 This enables automatic creation of spans for all outgoing AWS API requests.
 Each AWS API span will be a child of the reconciliation span. it will be optional to trace AWS API call and can be enabled by flags.

 However, this approach may generate excessive spans and introduce noise.
-Instead we can also create spans for important AWS API Calls For Ex- `CreateInstance`
+Instead we can also create spans for important AWS API Calls, e.g.,  `CreateInstance`.

 ### Functions to Trace
 We start tracing our controllers from Reconcile function and then trace function which are most relevant for us